 12 May 2016

-The Assisted Dying (No. 2) Bill would allow competent adults who are terminally ill to choose to receive medically supervised assistance to end their own lives.
-It would create a legal framework with safeguards to ensure the decision is voluntary and informed, and that medical professionals are involved under supervision.
-The aim is to provide a regulated option for those who wish to end unbearable suffering.
+This Bill would allow adults who are competent and terminally ill to request medically supervised assistance to end their own life.
+It sets out safeguards and a process to ensure the decision is voluntary and properly overseen by medical professionals.
+The aim is to provide a legal framework for a controlled, supervised end-of-life option for those facing terminal illness.

 Generated 21 February 2026